sparkflows/sparkflows-stanfordcorenlp/README.md

 New nodes written can be made visible in the Sparkflows UI.
 Thus, the users can start using them immediately.

-* Copy the sparkflows-stanfordcorenlp-1.4.0-jar-with-dependencies.jar to user-lib directory of the sparkflows install
+* Copy the sparkflows-stanfordcorenlp-1.4.0-jar-with-dependencies.jar to fire-lib directory of the sparkflows install
-* Copy the nodes/StanfordCoreNLP directory into the nodes directory of the sparkflows instlal
+* Copy the nodes/StanfordCoreNLP directory into the nodes directory of the sparkflows install
 * Restart fire-ui
-* Include sparkflows-stanfordcorenlp-1.4.0-jar-with-dependencies.jar for the workflows where it is needed

 #### Running Stanford NLP in fire-ui